cephee05/PAIR-TRADING/README.md

 **🚀 Crypto-Arbitrage Project Overview**

-The **Crypto-Arbitrage** repository implements a complete framework for developing, testing, and deploying statistical arbitrage (“pair-trading”) strategies on cryptocurrency markets.
+The **Crypto-Arbitrage** repository implements a complete framework for developing, testing, and deploying statistical arbitrage (“pair-trading”) strategies on financial markets.
 Its key components are:

 * **📄 Theory & Documentation (`docs/`)**
   A concise write-up (`overview.md`) explaining the mathematical foundations of pair trading: correlation vs. cointegration tests, spread computation, z-scores, and variance formulas.